-Bliss Finance — Architecture
+Bliss — Architecture

 High-Level Overview

-Bliss Finance is a self-hostable financial dashboard built as a monorepo with three application services, one PostgreSQL database (with pgvector), and a Redis instance for job queues and caching.
+Bliss is a self-hostable financial dashboard built as a monorepo with three application services, one PostgreSQL database (with pgvector), and a Redis instance for job queues and caching.

 - The Next.js API is the only service exposed to the browser.
 It handles authentication, serves REST endpoints, manages file uploads, and owns the Prisma ORM layer.